 It can also help to learn to play the songs you like.
-Drumming can take you too many different directions.
+Drumming can take you in too many different directions.
 Try to concentrate on the numbers that stir your emotions.
-Today you can use hundreds of online drumming tutorials that break down songs to tiny details.
+Today you can use hundreds of online drumming tutorials that break down songs into tiny details.
 By doing so, you’ll be more inspired to take a persistent approach to drum practice.

 Get set up for practicing

 One of the most important things for a new player of any musical instrument is getting equipped for regular home practice.

 In the case of drumming, the most obvious problem you might have is the noise you’ll be producing.
 If you live in an apartment building, some of the neighbors might frown upon your new drumming career.

 As a site dedicated to electronic drums, you might expect that might first suggestion is to grab a set of these straight away.
 However, I think a drum practice pad is actually the first and most important item to buy.